 The Tax Policy Department evaluates the economic impact of the tax system on public revenue and income distribution.
 The department analyses the incentive effects of specific taxes on i.e. investments and labour supply.
 The department is responsible for the presentation of tax proposals in the annual budgets.
 The department is also responsible for the Ministry's work related to the petroleum sector, and for co-ordinating presentations of structural reforms in product markets.

 The Ministry of Finance is responsible for the regulation of financial markets and financial institutions in Norway.
 One of the main objectives is to ensure that the latter are financially sound and that there is competition between them.
 This aspect of the Ministry's work is the responsibility of the Financial Markets Department.

 Financial institutions include commercial and savings banks and insurance companies.
 Other areas dealt with by this department include stock exchange activities, securities trading, private occupational pension schemes, accounting, audits and auditors.

 The Financial Markets Department prepares proposals for acts and regulations and also deals with a number of individual matters, such as applications for licences.
 For example, an insurance company might apply for authorisation to own a bank, or an institution may submit an application for exemption from various regulatory provisions.
-Regulations relating to the activities of Norges Bank and the Banking, Insurance and Securities Commission of Norway are dealt with by this department.
+Regulations relating to the activities of Norges Bank and Finanstilsynet (The Financial Supervisory Authority of Norway) are dealt with by this department.